kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 </details>

-Add an import statement for `create_model_input_table` at the top of `src/kedro_tutorial/pipelines/data_processing/pipeline.py` and add the code below to include the new node in the pipeline:
+Add an import statement for `create_model_input_table` at the top of `src/kedro_tutorial/pipelines/data_processing/pipeline.py`:

 ```python
 from .nodes import create_model_input_table, preprocess_companies, preprocess_shuttles
 ```

+Add the code below to include the new node in the pipeline:

 ```python
 node(